Tables of Skat bidding values.

 This report employs French suits and ranks, rather than German.

+§3 Variants.
 Naturally, there are many local variations on the rules, often differing only in the base values for Grands and Nulls.

 A common variation affecting multipliers needs to be mentioned.
 Declaring "mit einem Spitze" means that the declarer expects to take the last trick with the lowest trump (a Seven at suit, a Jack at Grand).
 This adds a multiplier.
-However, the additional possible bidding values are not reflected in the tables below, because players would almost never bid so high as to need them.
+However, the additional possible bidding values are not reflected in the tables below, because players would rarely bid so high as to need them.

 If nobody bids, a game of Ramsch is often played.
 It is required by some sets of rules, and prohibited (at least in tournament play) by others.
 In the basic version, players play tricks aiming to take as few card points as possible.
 Most versions of Ramsch do not entail base values, multipliers, or bidding, so they are not covered here.